larrycai/kaiyuanbook/BUILD.md

 Then it should work perfectly

 	$ ./makepdfs zh

+If you are fans of ruby, you can even try

+    $ gem install mkbok
+    $ mkbok --lang=zh

 Just remind you, some [extra pandoc markdown format](http://johnmacfarlane.net/pandoc/README.html) is used inside this book: